bioinfo-pf-curie/geniac/README.md

 Other options:
-  --metadata                    Add metadata file for multiQC report --outdir                      The output directory where the results will be saved -w/--work-dir                 The temporary directory where intermediate data will be saved --email                       Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
+  --metadata                    Add metadata file for multiQC report --outputDir                      The output directory where the results will be saved -w/--work-dir                 The temporary directory where intermediate data will be saved --email                       Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
   -name                         Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.